 Hasbrouck deposit Exploration

-The Hasbrouck Deposit is a low-sulfidation, epithermal gold–silver deposit and is located in the western portion of the Divide Mining District.
+The Hasbrouck Deposit is a low-sulfidation, epithermal gold–silver deposit which is located in the western portion of the Divide Mining District.
 Hasbrouck Peak, which forms the core of the deposit, is composed primarily of tuffs and epiclastic sediments of the Siebert Formation, which is underlain by Fraction Tuff.
-Several occurrences of chalcedonic sinter, deposited during hot spring activity, exist at and near the top of the mountain.
+Several occurrences of chalcedonic sinter, deposited during hot spring activity, exist at or near the top of the mountain.
 Gold and silver mineralization outcrops over much of the western half of Hasbrouck Peak.

 The currently-known mineralization is approximately 1,900 ft east–west by 1,100 ft north–south and has been drill-tested to a depth greater than 900 ft.
 Mineralization is open to the north and south at depth.

 No exploration is currently planned at the Hasbrouck Deposit as this deposit is well-drilled with 331 boreholes in and around it.
 Modern exploration has been continuous since the 1970s and has adequately defines the Mineral Resources and Reserves.